 The blanking plug was 32-72-1-236-605, probably fits all of those bikes (?).
 You may find a blanking plug on your bike, you can remove and install one of these friction screws.

+I LIKE the Throttle Rest (the name I give to all of the palm-rest type products, which are similar but not exactly the same), a simple piece of plastic, it makes for considerably less effort on my hand.
+These simple devices work pretty well, although some may slip some on some types of grips without putting a layer of tape underneath.
+These are, of course, not friction modifying devices.
 I use them on all my BMW bikes.
-There was some sort of lawsuit over these products, Throttle Rest versus Crampbuster.
+There was some sort of lawsuit over patent rights (?) of these products, Throttle Rest versus Crampbuster.
 I don't remember the details ...but I think it is the same company now (??), two websites: http://throttlerocker.com/ http://www.crampbuster.com/.
 Check these products out on the Internet, as they are different in fitment, size, usage.

-Friction devices, non-stock:
+Friction device, non-stock:

 Lighter tension/force carburetor springs: